braun-steven/braun-steven.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a PhD student at the  [Artificial Intelligence and Machine Learning Lab](https://www.aiml.informatik.tu-darmstadt.de), TU Darmstadt.
-My main research interests cover a broad range of Machine Learning related topics such as deep models, tractable probabilistic circuits and their applications in computer vision.
+My main research interests cover a broad range of Machine Learning related topics such as deep models, tractable probabilistic circuits and their applications.
 In specific, I work on bridging the gap between probabilistic circuits and deep neural networks.
-We want to push the limits of Sum-Product Networks and aim to combine their strengths with the modeling capacity of neural networks.
+We want to push the limits of Probabilistic Circuits and aim to combine their strengths with the modeling capacity of neural networks.

+If you are a motivated student looking for a thesis topic and are interested in the subjects mentioned above, feel free to contact me.

 **Contact**: steven (dot) lang (at) cs (dot) tu-darmstadt (dot) de